FullStackTypeScriptCourse/course_material/README.md

 - What is a mutation in GraphQL?
 - What is a query in GraphQL?
 - What is the difference between a mutation and a query in GraphQL?
-- What is the difference between a scalar type and an object type in GraphQL?
 - What is the difference between a type and an input type in GraphQL?
-- What is the difference between a type and an interface in GraphQL?
-- What is the difference between a type and a union in GraphQL?
 - How do you design a GraphQL query in the GraphQL Playground?
 - How do you design a GraphQL mutation in the GraphQL Playground?